App version: 0.1.0

 The Takeaway

-Repossession can leave you with a black mark on your credit score and worse, it can leave you without vital transportation.
-Avoid it by always making payments on time.
-And if you find yourself up a creek financially and unable to pay, work with your lender to see how they can help.
+Car repossession can leave you without vital transportation and it can harm your credit score.
+You can avoid repossession by always making payments on time.
+And if you find yourself unable to pay, work with your lender to see how they can help.
 It’s better to be proactive than to sit around worrying about how many car payments you can miss before repo.If you’re interested in the option of refinancing a car loan to help make auto loan payments more manageable, make sure to shop around.
 Lantern’s refinancing tools can help you compare top lenders and apply for loans in one place.
 Comparing different lenders to see what terms and interest rates they offer can help you secure the most competitive offer.

 Frequently Asked Questions